jameslnewell/tradie/README.md

 ## To do

-- re-run linting on build while watching (errors shouldn't exit the process)
+- do we need to lint all files on re-bundle while watching? test files aren't watched so it makes it hard to check linting of test files. maybe we need to add a watch arg to the lint command that watches everything, not just what's being bundled
-- resolve `eslint` configs relative to the current working npm dir
+- resolve `eslint` configs relative to the current working dir
 - handle errors on browserify object (not just the bundle)
 - `npm install` after init
 - make a cache-bust and image optimisation plugin